chrisbangun/aind-term1/p1-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A:
 by adding the two main diagonals sudoku to our units collections.
+It is quite the same with the original sudoku, the only different is we need to consider the two main diagonals of the sudoku.
+By which, there is no duplicate values in both of the diagonals.
-Then, the rest implementation are much likely the same.
+The rest implementation are much likely the same.
 The eliminate and only choice strategy will put all values in boxes in related diagonal units into consideration.
 That is how we include diagonals to constraint propagation.

 #### my repo: https://github.com/chrisbangun/aind-term1/tree/master/p1-Sudoku